-For detailed information about courses, subjects and requirements of a particular faculty you should consult the relevant Faculty Handbook.

-Separate Handbooks are published for the Faculties of Applied Science, Architecture, Arts, Commerce, Engineering, Law, Medicine, Professional Studies, Science (including Biological Sciences and the Board of Studies in Science and Mathematics), the Australian Graduate School of Management (AGSM) and the Board of Studies in General Education.
+This Handbook has been specially designed as a scholarships, prizes, and so on, you should consult For detailed information about courses, subjects and requirements of a particular faculty you should consult the relevant Faculty Handbook. of Applied Science, Architecture, Arts, Commerce, Engineering, Law, Medicine, Professional Studies, Science (including Biological Sciences and the Board of Studies in Science and Mathematics), the Australian Graduate School of Management (AGSM) and the Board of Studies in General Education.
+Cashier's Office.

-The Calendar and Handbooks are available from the Cashier's Office.
 The Calendar costs \$3.50 (plus postage and packing, 90 cents).
 The Handbooks vary in cost.
 Applied Science, Arts, Commerce, Engineering, Professional Studies and Sciences are \$2.50.
 Architecture, Law, Medicine and AGSM are \$1.50.
 Postage is 40c in each case.
 The exception is General Studies, which is free.